 Clearly, under the current system the desires of insurance companies and healthcare providers for profit are antithetical to the medical needs of human beings.
 Wouldn’t a system in which people didn’t need health insurance be preferable?
 Where people could visit their doctors and if they needed a procedure or medicine they couldn’t afford the government would cover it?
 Where insurance companies died out because they were no longer needed?
 Isn’t circumventing the profit motive the ethical thing to do, to save lives?

 Virtually all other advanced nations have enjoyed nationalized medicine for decades, systems that offer true universal coverage in which taxes cover everyone’s medical needs.
-In Germany (a nation that has been improving its universal system for 125 years), even guest workers can see a doctor and receive free treatment.
+In Germany (a nation that has been improving its universal system for 125 years), even guest workers can see a doctor and receive free treatment, as my cousin experienced.
 You walk in, walk out, and the State covers the cost of your care.

 No, this does not plunge nations into dictatorship, in the same way Medicaid and Medicare haven’t eroded American democracy or human rights.
 While universal healthcare will always be at risk of being defunded by politicians, most other concerns are simply rightwing fear-mongering (recall the “death panels” hysteria during the Obamacare debate and other notions of bureaucrats deciding who gets care).
 While the State can without question be abusive, keeping politicians in line regarding healthcare funding and access is a far easier task for the populace than stopping the abuses of private powers.
 First, democratic mechanisms give people more control over the State.
 Second, medical provider abuses are fueled by the profit motive; you’d have to get rid of the latter entirely to make the former history.
 The notion that consumers will drive abusive insurance giants into the ground by refusing to give them business has no merit, easily dismissed with the question “Why hasn’t it happened yet?”
 The awful practices have been going on for a long time, why aren’t Cigna and Aetna collapsing due to popular abandonment?
 The industry is dominated by a handful of multibillion-dollar giants that aren’t going anywhere.

-True, universal healthcare is expensive.
-Yet the current U.S. system is the world’s most expensive per person—and underperforms in areas like efficiency, equity, and (obviously) access compared to nations that spend less on healthcare.
+Skeptics warn that healthcare costs for providers—everything a hospital needs to purchase, from software to scalpels—will rise out of control if consumer care is subsidized.
+Yet manufacturers still need to offer competitive, attractive prices because hospitals still choose whom to purchase from and must remain choosy because their budgets are not unlimited—they still depend on how many people come through the door for help, which determines State funding.
+This is like how public schools don’t face skyrocketing prices for pencils, paper, desks, computers, and smartboards.
+Predictably, it is therefore not more expensive to care for people in single-payer systems; it’s actually cheaper.
+The current U.S. system is the world’s most expensive per person—and underperforms in areas like efficiency, equity, and (obviously) access compared to nations that spend less on healthcare.
 In other areas like quality of care things are about even.
 Some Americans leave the country for more affordable care.
 Michael Shopenn’s surgery would have cost $100,000 in the U.S., but he got it done for under $14,000 in Belgium—airfare included.
-Some critics fear subsidized coverage will raise healthcare costs.
-Cost increases are caused by many different factors in private and public systems alike, but there is no question healthcare in nations such as France are more efficient, more popular, and far less expensive per citizen and as a proportion of the GDP than in the United States!
-There are many ways universal healthcare can lower costs.
+1.4 million Americans went abroad for medical care in 2016.
+Cost increases are caused by many different factors in private and public systems alike, but there is no question healthcare in nations such as France are more efficient, more popular, and far less expensive per citizen and as a proportion of the GDP than in the United States.
+There are many ways universal healthcare can lower costs for hospitals and clinics.
 For one, research comparing the American and Canadian healthcare systems reveals having one central place where bills are sent saves colossal amounts of money in administrative and overhead costs.
+It also frees providers from having to spend so much on advertising.

 It’s been estimated that universal healthcare would cost the U.S. $1 trillion to $2 trillion a year, not all that different from the $1.3 trillion the government currently spends.
 And if we are concerned with reducing costs, of course, we could always reserve free healthcare for those making below a certain income level, such as $500,000 a year (this level would have to be high, as some treatments cost hundreds of thousands out of pocket).
 Overall, the conversation on cost (and rising costs) cannot end without the obvious being stated: the United States is the richest nation in the history of the world.
 If other countries can survive and thrive while providing medical care to all, so can we.

 No, universal healthcare systems are not perfect.
 They can be meddled with by politicians.
 They’re expensive.
 They usually rely on heavier taxes (if nations are wise, on the wealthy).
-Issues like wait times concern some critics, though this is caused by multiple factors in private and public systems alike, and while the U.S. has shorter wait times in some areas of healthcare (like elective surgery and specialty care), for others it has far longer wait times (such as scheduling a standard appointment with your doctor).
+Issues like wait times concern some critics, though this is caused by multiple factors in private and public systems alike, and while the U.S. has shorter wait times in some areas of healthcare (like elective surgery and specialty care), for others it has far longer wait times (such as scheduling a standard appointment with your doctor, a key to catching and fixing ailments early).
 While there will always be obstacles, we can learn from the mistakes and successes of other nations.
 The most important success was circumventing a for-profit system that leaves tens of thousands of innocent men, women, and children dead every year from preventable medical problems.

 Without question, socialized medicine is the moral thing to do.